Are Criminal Records Public in Kansas?

-Kansas state criminal records are official documents that contain a detailed account of a person’s criminal history as well as relevant conviction information.
+Kansas criminal records, also known as rap sheets, are official documents that contain detailed accounts of a person’s criminal and conviction information in Kansas.
 These records are one of several police records typically assembled by the local jurisdiction where the subject is resident.
-The Kansas Bureau of Criminal Investigation is the central record custodian and often compiles the information from other local and state law enforcement offices as well as trial courts, courts of appeals and various correctional institutions.
+The Kansas Bureau of Criminal Investigation is the central record custodian and often compiles the information from other local and state law enforcement offices, trial courts, courts of appeals, and various correctional institutions.

 Kansas state criminal records typically comprise the following: